Avaiga/taipy-doc/docs/manuals/new-user-manual/task-orchestration/index.md

 # What is a Scenario?

-Taipy provides the key concept of `Scenario^` to model an instance of a business problem.
+Taipy provides the key concept of `Scenario^`.
 Among other functionalities, a *scenario* provides the functionalities for modeling, executing and monitoring algorithms.
 It models an algorithm as an execution graph (a Directed Acyclic Graph or DAG) to solve a data science problem.
 The execution graph can be seen as a succession of functions (or `Task^`) that exchange data (or `DataNode^`).
 Scenarios can range from simple to highly complex.